HoGoodDev/mushroom-run/README.md

-# Mushroom Run!
+# Mushroom Run

-A cute mushroom runner game where you dodge rocks and logs by jumping through forest !
+A cute mushroom runner game where you dodge rocks and logs by jumping through forest

 ![screenshot](assets/screenshot.png)